gaurav20161/gaurav20161/README.md

 Currently, working in IT operations as Windows Server/Cloud Consultant.
 I am looking to get into devleopment, because solving problems and creating useful products, is what i like.

 Finally, Looking for a team or an organization where I can learn and develop my development skills.

+### What I'm focusing on

+Currently improving my programming skills: Spring, Java and Automation using Jenkins, Terraform